 - If eyes are irritated, use a warm compress

 - A cold compress can also be used for comfort

 - Use rose water in the infected eye

 If the infection persists or reoccurs, consult your doctor as soon as possible.
 Because untreated eye infections may cause blindness.
-You can consult the best eye specialist in Karachi through Marham.
+You can consult the best eye specialist through Marham.